John Preston (dog handler)

-John Melvin Preston (July 8, 1945 – June 2, 2008) was a con artist, American dog handler, and former state trooper from Pennsylvania who testified for the prosecution in criminal cases across the U.S. in the early 1980s.
+John Melvin Preston (July 8, 1945 – June 2, 2008) was an American con artist, dog handler, and state trooper from Pennsylvania who testified for the prosecution in criminal cases across the U.S. in the early 1980s.
 Preston falsely claimed that his dog (named Harass II or Har 2) could perform feats of forensic detection far beyond the abilities of other investigative dogs.

 As an expert, Preston was paid $300 per day; in his previous job as a Pennsylvania state trooper, he was paid $20,000 per year.
 Brevard County, Florida, paid Preston $37,429 in the first half of 1984 alone.

 Claimed abilities of his dog

 Preston claimed that his dog could smell human traces years or months after a suspect walked over the ground, on heavily trafficked streets, or both.
 He claimed that his dog could smell underwater, and, in a case against a man who was eventually freed on DNA evidence, Preston claimed that his dog could track a human scent even after hurricanes.
 Tracking dog experts say these feats are impossible.

 Preston's dog would sometimes urinate on the evidence while Preston claimed it was working.